ryanbrodey/Snack-Attack/README.md

 ## General Goals for Each Team Member

 - **Julian Jamil** —  Help design map functionality and find assets for map building and UI components
-- **Ryan Brodey** —  Design assets for player and enemies as well as write code for the enemies
+- **Ryan Brodey** —  Implement assets and animations for player and enemies.
+Help all around
 - **Jake Linnell** —  Design/build the map and help implement enemy assets
-- **Connor Pham** —  Write functional code for controls of player view as FPS
+- **Connor Pham** —  Design functionality and physics for bullets, enemies, and other controls necessary

 ## Halfway Project Review Video
 - https://youtu.be/4iM_WnU2kho